A Fairness-Aware Strategy for B5G Physical-layer Security Leveraging Reconfigurable Intelligent Surfaces: Conclusion

 \section{Conclusion}

-We explored the concept of \textit{fair communications} with respect to \gls*{drl}-enabled \gls*{ris} environments.
+We explored the concept of \textit{fair communications} in \gls*{drl}-enabled \gls*{ris} environments.
 We assumed that \glspl*{ris} must ensure that \gls*{ue} units receive their signals with adequate strength, without other \gls*{ue} being deprived of service due to insufficient power.
-We investigated such a problem and explored the fairness properties of previous work.
-We proposed a novel method that aims at obtaining an efficient and fair duplex \gls*{drl}-\gls*{ris} system, for multiple legitimate \gls*{ue} units.
-We reported experimental work and simulation results.
-We have also released our code and experiments to foster further research on this topic.
-Future research directions may include an investigation into hyper-parameter optimization and reward engineering to achieve a better balance between pure capacity and perfect fairness, thereby attaining optimal performance.
-Subsequent studies could concentrate on the detailed analysis of more complex environments by incorporating user mobility patterns and expanding the scale of the system, specifically in terms of the number of users or \gls*{ris} elements.
+We investigated this problem and examined the fairness properties of previous work.
+We proposed a novel method that aims at obtaining an efficient and fair duplex \gls*{drl}-\gls*{ris} system for multiple legitimate \gls*{ue} units.
+We reported experimental work and simulation results, and released our code and experiments to foster further research on this topic.

+The results show that fairness-oriented reward functions can significantly improve the equity of resource allocation and mitigate information leakage to eavesdroppers, at the expense of raw system capacity.
+This trade-off illustrates the difficulty of achieving both high capacity and strong fairness in \gls*{ris}-assisted systems and is consistent with general fair resource allocation theory.

+It is important to acknowledge the inherent sensitivity of deep reinforcement learning to hyperparameters.
+Fine-tuning such algorithms requires substantial effort, as performance is highly sensitive to hyperparameter choices, network architectures, and training conditions.

+In this study, we therefore restricted our experiments to subcases with dedicated controllers.
+Based on these limitations and the insights gained from our work, we have identified several promising future research directions, including the development of general controllers that can adapt across diverse network configurations, systematic comparisons with model-based optimization methods, refinements to capture practical \gls*{ris} hardware constraints, and extensions to dynamic scenarios with user and eavesdropper mobility.

-\textbf{Acknowledgments} The work is supported by the French National Research Agency under the France 2030 label (NF-HiSec ANR-22-PEFT-0009).
+\textbf{Acknowledgments.} The work is supported by the French National Research Agency under the France 2030 label (NF-HiSec ANR-22-PEFT-0009).